pingcap/docs-cn/tidb-lightning/monitor-tidb-lightning.md

 - **`tikv_import_write_chunk_bytes`** (Histogram)

-    Bucketed histogram for the uncompressed size of a block of KV pairs received from Lightning.
+    Bucketed histogram for the uncompressed size of a block of KV pairs received from TiDB Lightning.

 - **`tikv_import_write_chunk_duration`** (Histogram)

-    Bucketed histogram for the time needed to receive a block of KV pairs from Lightning.
+    Bucketed histogram for the time needed to receive a block of KV pairs from TiDB Lightning.

 - **`tikv_import_upload_chunk_bytes`** (Histogram)